Wynn Price Targets Lifted on UAE Casino Opportunities

 “Bottom line is that we see considerable upside to WYNN’s current UAE forecast,” notes the Stifel analyst.
 “With at least a four-to-five-year advantage on any competition, strong demographic growth in the region, and a management team that has proven they can execute and operate integrated resorts, we believe WYNN’s UAE project remains undervalued/misunderstood by the investment community.”

-Wynn Still a Macau Story…For Now
+Wynn Still a Macau Story … For Now

-With the opening of Wynn Al Marjan Island approximately 15 months away, the stock’s course is likely to remain charted by the operator’s Wynn Macau unit and that could be just fine with investors because Macau stocks, including the Wynn entity, are thriving this year.
+With the opening of Wynn Al Marjan Island approximately 15 months away, the stock’s course is likely to remain charted by the operator’s Wynn Macau unit, and that could be just fine with investors because Macau stocks, including the Wynn entity, are thriving this year.

-“Between now and the opening in 2027, WYNN shares should be driven by the low visibility in Macau market, which should generate modest-to-solid growth, and Las Vegas, which also appears to be at/near peak volume levels as a market,” adds Katz.
+Between now and the opening in 2027, WYNN shares should be driven by the low visibility in [the] Macau market, which should generate modest-to-solid growth, and Las Vegas, which also appears to be at/near peak volume levels as a market,” adds Katz.

-Wynn’s current dependence on Macau highlights the importance of UAE execution because investors are betting the new Middle East casino resort will serve as a critical long-term geographic diversifier for the Las Vegas-based company.
+Wynn’s current dependence on Macau highlights the importance of its UAE execution because investors are betting the new Middle East casino resort will serve as a critical long-term geographic diversifier for the Las Vegas-based company.